Chev-on/MCA-2024/tasks/Week7.md

 # Week 7

- To this week's MEI I have added genre and info for the creative commons licence.
+ To this week's MEI I have added genre and information for the creative commons licence.

  To improve the presentation of the metadata, I would include more info about the metadata itself.
 As a list it is hard to tell which is a title, who actually composed the piece, who arranged the piece ect.
  I would also improve the formatting so it is more legible.